Published

 Here is how Cognism scored across all 10 categories in our 2026 audit.

-Where Cognism is genuinely strong
+Where Cognism is strong

 Diamond Data and EMEA phone coverage